Ron Hines DVM PhD

 Can Toxoplasmosis In Cats Be Prevented?

-If you keep cats, keep them indoors, do not let them eat wildlife or raw meat and do not feed them unpasteurized milk or milk products.
-In the Netherlands, cats that are allowed to hunt rodents have the highest incidence of toxoplasmosis (35%) (ref) ; in Egypt, close to 100%. (ref)
+If you keep cats, keep them indoors, do not let them eat wildlife or raw meat.
+Do not feed them unpasteurized milk or milk products.
+Very little information exists on how common toxoplasmosis-carrier cats are in North America.
+In the Netherlands, cats that are allowed to hunt rodents have the highest incidence of toxoplasmosis (35%) ; in Egypt, close to 100%.

 When a woman is pregnant, special added precautions to prevent contact with toxoplasmosis oocysts might include: